 A mild face-lift for 2005 gave the Aerio a new front bumper, grille and fog lamps.
 A new analog instrument panel was installed, and audio and climate controls on the steering wheel were included.
 Side-impact airbags became standard.

-Both body styles ride a 97.6-inch wheelbase, but at 171.3 inches long overall, the sedan is nearly 5 inches longer than the SX hatchback.
+The sedan rides on a 97.6-inch wheelbase and measures 171.3 inches long overall.
 Large doors are intended to ease entry and exit.
 Heated mirrors are included on all-wheel-drive models.

 Each Aerio seats up to five occupants on front buckets and a split, folding rear seat.
 The tall roofline allows a high seating position.
 The sedan's trunk holds up to 14.6 cubic feet of cargo.

-Standard equipment includes automatic air conditioning, a tachometer, a tilt steering wheel with integrated audio controls, intermittent wipers, remote keyless entry, and power windows, locks and mirrors.
-The Premium Package adds cruise control, a six-CD changer with seven speakers, a leather-wrapped steering wheel, color-keyed mirrors and door handles, fog lamps and 15-inch alloy wheels.
+Standard equipment includes automatic air conditioning, a tachometer, a tilt steering wheel with integrated audio controls, intermittent wipers, a MP3/six-CD changer audio system with seven speakers, air conditioning, remote keyless entry, and power windows, locks and mirrors.

 Under the Hood

-The Aerio's 2.3-liter four-cylinder generates 155 hp and 152 pounds-feet of torque and teams with a four-speed-automatic or five-speed-manual transmission.
+The Aerio's 2.3-liter four-cylinder generates 155 hp and 152 pounds-feet of torque and teams with a four-speed automatic or five-speed manual transmission.
+Front-wheel drive is standard, and Suzuki's QuadGrip all-wheel drive is available.
 All-wheel-drive models come only with the automatic.

 Antilock brakes with electronic brake-force distribution, seat-mounted side-impact airbags, daytime running lights and child-safety seat tether anchors are standard.